logto-io/rfcs/draft/0004-user-sign-in-experience.md

 - `POST /api/experience/auth/register`

-  The `register` API is used to create a new account in Logto.
+  The register API is used to create a new account in Logto.
 The user must provide at least one `identifier` to uniquely identify themselves in Logto.

   - A `Register` interaction event will be initiated for the interaction.
-  - A password must be provided if the user is creating a new account with a `username` identifier.
+  - A password must be provided if the user is creating a new account using a `username` as the identifier.
   - A `verificationId` pointing to a verified verification record should be provided if a `email` or `phone` identifier is used to identify the user.
-  - If the user provides a `email` or `phone` identifier without a verificationId, A new verification code record will be created, and a code will be sent to the given `identifier`.
+  - If the user provides a `email` or `phone` identifier without a `verificationId`, A new verification code record will be created, and a code will be sent to the given `identifier`.
   - A new user account will be created in Logto if the required identifier are provided and verified.
   - The `accountId` will be set to the new user's `userId` if the user is created successfully.
   - The interaction status will be changed to `Verified` if the user is created successfully.
 As the new user does not have any existing MFA settings.